 focuses on the latest security and privacy issues in applied

-domain such as Privacy Enhancing Technologies and their
+domain and their

 applications.
 Finally, this course explores the